 So, what are the 4 main types of promotion?

-Marketing, PR, Advertising, and Branding.
+The four types of business promotion are marketing, PR, advertising, and branding.
 The end result?
 Brand loyalty.

 Key Words: Drive, Push

 *Driving your product or service in order to push people to buy.*

 Marketing is a process by which a product or service is introduced and promoted to potential customers.
 In other words, marketing is when you drive the message or physical product to your consumers.

 Marketing vs. Sales

 Though similar in style.
 Marketing is not the same as sales.
 Though they share similar tactics, you must remember that they are two separate entities.
 By working in tandem with a strong sell, a sound marketing message will serve as your sales enabler.
 When marketing, you will promote the product while communicating and educating potential customers.
 Marketing thus becomes your brand ambassador in support of your sales team.

 Key Words: Relate, Earn